This website uses cookies

 What an agentic change does

-A change is not merely code moving.
-It is a shift in the requirement set.
+A change is a shift in the requirement set.

 • New requirements are added.